Associate Dean for Academic and Student Affairs

 (910) 962-4081 Fax

-I advise a number of our undergraduates seeking their first education degrees, and those holding a degree seeking only Certification or Teacher Licensure.
+I advise a number of our undergraduates seeking their first education degrees, and those holding a degree seeking only Teacher Certification or Teacher Licensure.
 Additionally, I support and train our team to provide academic guidance to all undergraduate majors in the Watson College of Education.
-We actively use innovative and research based practices to support our future teachers as we foster independence, resourcefulness, and leadership.
+We actively use innovative, research based practices to support our future teachers as we foster independence, resourcefulness, and leadership.
 As a main point of contact for the team, I collaborate with leaders and faculty within Watson and across campus to support our programs.

 I have been advising at UNCW since 2007.
 I have a special interest in social justice and diversity, serving on the Centro Hispano Faculty Advisory Board and past involvement as part of the Watson Diversity Committee.
 I hold a B.S. in Psychology and an M.S. in Counseling from Indiana University (Bloomington).
 My background includes leadership positions in education and business.
 I spent five years in public school counseling including leadership as the president of Milwaukee Counseling Association.
 I hold an active pre-k through grade 12 North Carolina School Counseling License.
 Additionally, I spent six years in management and sales for retail banking and investment services.